All Posts

 Weekly Pool Maintenance Checklist

-1. Skimming the Surface: Your pool's surface can collect various debris, including leaves, insects, and pollen.
-Skimming the surface 2-3 times a week is essential to keep the pool clean and inviting.
-A net skimmer is a simple and effective tool for this task.
+1. Skimming the Surface: Your pool’s surface naturally collects leaves, insects, pollen, and other debris.
+Skimming the water 2–3 times per week helps keep the pool looking clean while preventing debris from sinking and creating bigger maintenance issues.
+A quality net skimmer is a simple but essential pool maintenance tool.

-6. Inspecting and Maintaining Pool Equipment: Regularly inspecting the pool's pumps, filters, and skimmers is necessary to ensure they are free from clogs and functioning efficiently.
-Seals should also be checked for signs of wear or leakage.
+6. Inspecting and Maintaining Pool Equipment: Regularly inspect pumps, filters, heaters, and skimmers to ensure they are operating efficiently and free of clogs.
+Checking seals, gaskets, and connections for wear or leaks is an important preventative pool maintenance step.

 The Role of Pool Contractors and Pool Builders in Maintenance